Kojo Tsikata: Role in government

 He was appointed Special Adviser in 1982 under the Provisional National Defence Council (PNDC) government led by Jerry Rawlings.
 He had been in charge of national security since 1982.
 He also served as a member of the Council of State of Ghana.
 In July 1985, he was appointed as a substantive member of the PNDC in charge of National Security and Foreign Affairs.
 He is credited with the setting up of the security network which ensured the survival of the PNDC.

 In 1995, he was asked to join a negotiating team to help restore peace to Liberia during the First Liberian Civil War.
 With him were Mohamed Ibn Chambas who was the then Deputy Foreign Minister, and Brigadier General Agyemfra, accompanied by Harry Mouzillas from the Ghana News Agency as a journalist to cover the events.
 They travelled to join James Victor Gbeho, the Resident Representative of then Chairman of the Economic Community of West African States (ECOWAS), Flt Lt Jerry John Rawlings and Mr. Ate Allotey, a diplomat.

 He was appointed by Gaddafi to a senior advisory position in charge of the Al Mathaba central committee, a support centre for the liberation movement and anti-imperialist and anti-Zionist organisations.

 Ghana-United States relations

 During 1985 while he was Head of National Security, a United States spy ring organised by the CIA to help overthrow the PNDC government was disrupted in what became known as the Sharon Scranage espionage scandal.
-This was done using Michael Soussoudis, a Ghanaian national resident in the United States, to induce Sharon Scranage, a United States citizen working at their embassy in Accra at the time, to pass on the names of Ghanaians working for the CIA according to information declassified in 2011.
+This was done using Michael Soussoudis, a Ghanaian national resident in the United States, to convince Sharon Scranage, a United States citizen working at their embassy in Accra at the time, to pass on the names of Ghanaians working for the CIA, according to information declassified in 2011.